Bjwebb/bjwebb.co.uk/index.md

 ## About

-Hi, I'm Ben Webb, I currently lead on software development at [Open Data Services](http://opendataservices.coop/).
+Hi, I'm Ben Webb, I'm a software developer and co-founder at [Open Data Services Co-operative](http://opendataservices.coop/).

 ## This website